Bible Belt: Geography

 The name "Bible Belt" has been applied historically to the South and parts of the Midwest, but is more commonly identified with the South.
-It encompasses both the Deep South (South Carolina, Georgia, Alabama, Mississippi, and most of Louisiana) and the Upland South (North Carolina, Tennessee, Kentucky, West Virginia, Arkansas, and Oklahoma).
+It encompasses both the Deep South (South Carolina, Georgia, Alabama, Mississippi, and most of Louisiana), the Upland South (North Carolina, Tennessee, Kentucky, Arkansas, and Oklahoma), and the southern part of the Mid-Atlantic (the Virginias).
 In a 1961 study, Wilbur Zelinsky delineated the region as the area in which Protestant denominations, especially Southern Baptist, Methodist, and evangelical, are the predominant religious affiliations.

 The region also includes most of Texas and North Florida, and extends east to include most of Virginia outside of Northern Virginia.
 In addition, the Bible Belt covers Missouri south of the Missouri River (i.e. the Ozarks), as well as Southern Indiana and Southern Ohio along the Ohio River.

 On the other hand, areas in the South which are not considered part of the Bible Belt include heavily Catholic Southern Louisiana, religiously diverse Central and South Florida, overwhelmingly Hispanic South Texas and Trans-Pecos, and Northern Virginia in the Washington metropolitan area.
 A 1978 study by Charles Heatwole identified the Bible Belt as the region dominated by 24 fundamentalist Protestant denominations, (including Baptist and Methodist denominations), corresponding to essentially the same area mapped by Zelinsky.

 According to Stephen W. Tweedie, an Associate Professor Emeritus in the Department of Geography at Oklahoma State University, the Bible Belt was viewed in terms of numerical concentration of the audience for religious television when he first published his research in 1995.
 He finds two belts: one more eastern that stretches from North Florida through Georgia, Alabama, Tennessee, Kentucky, Southside Virginia, and the Carolinas; and another concentrated in Texas (excluding El Paso and South Texas), Arkansas, Louisiana, (excluding New Orleans and Acadiana), Oklahoma, Missouri (excluding Kansas City and St. Louis), and Mississippi. "[H]is research also broke the Bible Belt into two core regions, a western region and an eastern region."
 Tweedie's western Bible Belt was focused on a core that extended from Little Rock, Arkansas, to Tulsa, Oklahoma.
 His eastern Bible Belt was focused on a core that included the major population centers of Alabama, Georgia, and Tennessee.

 A study by the Pew Research Center in 2016 found that the ten most religious states were Alabama, Mississippi, Tennessee, Louisiana, Arkansas, South Carolina, West Virginia, Georgia, Oklahoma and North Carolina.
 A 2014 study by the Pew Research Center found that the states with the highest belief in the Bible as the literal word of God were Mississippi (56%), Alabama (51%), South Carolina (49%), West Virginia (47%), Tennessee (46%), Arkansas (45%), Louisiana (44%), Georgia (41%), Kentucky (41%), and Texas (39%).